will1491/RiemannDynamics/README.md

 ### Teichmüller path — endpoint: Nielsen–Thurston classification

-A focused onward route that reuses the analytic engine. **Generality ascent begins here.** Phase 12 (`Uniformization`) is where the abstract Riemann-surface structure deferred since Phase 1 is finally built — the trichotomy (every simply connected Riemann surface is `≅ 𝔻`, `ℂ`, or `ℂ̂`), the hyperbolic metric on hyperbolic surfaces, and Fuchsian models `X ≅ 𝔻 / Γ` for `Γ ≤ PSL₂(ℝ)`.
+A focused onward route that reuses the analytic engine. **Generality ascent begins here.** `Uniformization` is where the abstract Riemann-surface structure deferred earlier is finally built — the trichotomy (every simply connected Riemann surface is `≅ 𝔻`, `ℂ`, or `ℂ̂`), the hyperbolic metric on hyperbolic surfaces, and Fuchsian models `X ≅ 𝔻 / Γ` for `Γ ≤ PSL₂(ℝ)`.
 This is also the natural target for Mathlib integration: the trichotomy and uniformization theorems are statements *about* Mathlib-native objects (`SimplyConnectedSpace`, covering spaces, the upper half plane).

 **Surface** develops the topology: closed oriented surfaces classified by genus `g`, the fundamental group presentation `π₁(S_g)` from Mathlib's `FundamentalGroup`, and the mapping class group `MCG(S) := π₀(Homeo⁺(S))` with Dehn twists as generators.